Philesiv/XSLeaker/README.md

 ## How to use XSLeaker

-Watch this video to see XSLeaker in action.
-Here I used the embedded test bench to show how we can compare the values from different states
+Click on the image to see XSLeaker in action.
+In the video I show how we can compare the values from different states

 [![Watch the video](https://img.youtube.com/vi/hckth6MKP_w/hqdefault.jpg)](https://youtu.be/hckth6MKP_w)